- Published date:

 The first recordings were made in 1990 in time to include Eileen Agar, who was born in the 19th century, and the on-going project has grown steadily ever since to embrace artists born in different decades and circumstances and whose experience has been widely differing.
 The majority attended art school and many returned to teach, enabling the project to capture a wealth of material about the shifts in emphasis in British art education as well as unrivalled accounts of individual careers.
 Artists' Lives also includes interviews with curators, dealers and critics whose life stories have helped to build a more complete picture of the art world and its interwoven relationships.

 To explore the collection in detail, please search the Sound and Moving Image catalogue.
 The catalogue reference used for all the recordings in the project is C466.
-Selected interviews from Artists' Lives are available for higher education users on the British Library Sounds website.
-A list of artists recorded from 1990-2016 is available.
+Over 200 Artists' Lives are available in full at the British Library Sounds website.
+A list of artists recorded from 1990-February 2018 is available.
 The Henry Moore Institute Essays on Sculpture no.69 (January 2014) available from The Henry Moore Institute is also a good source of information and the journal includes a list of artists recorded up to the publication date.

 Artists' Lives Advisory Committee